anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 "foo_bar_buzz".
 However, an extension could define "foo" if there were a pre-existing definition of "foobar", and vice versa.

-For this reason, RDAP extensions MUST NOT use an underscore character in their RDAP extension identifier.
+For this reason, this document updates the guidance of [@!RFC7480] regarding underscore characters: RDAP extensions MUST NOT use an underscore character in their RDAP extension identifier.
 Implementers should be aware that many existing extension identifiers do contain underscore characters.